 c) Stagnant water is the breeding ground for mosquitos.
 Mosquitos spread many diseases like Malaria, Dengue, Elephantiasis, chikungunya etc. In order to stop the spread of these diseases, our surroundings should be free of stagnant water.

 d) Human beings are social organisms.
 We live in different localities and environments.
-In order to lead a healthy life we have to keep our environment clean.
+In order to lead a healthy life, we have to keep our environment clean.
 We need hygienic food to lead a healthy life which depends on our economic conditions.
-We often encounter diseases, in order to get treatment we need money and our economic status should be strong to afford the treatments.
+We often encounter diseases, in order to get the treatment we need the money and our economic status should be strong to afford the treatments.

 31. What is a disease?
 How many types of diseases have you studied?
 Give examples.